 The Education K-12 major requires completion of all core courses and one concentration.
-Learners have the option of selecting a concentration from one of the following:
+All core courses are taken online.
+The first course includes a one-and-one-half-day residency component.
+Some courses include synchronous components.
+Learners have the option of selecting either an online, face-to-face, or hybrid concentration from one of the following: